 Field inventory results

-Based on the stratification and the areas of each Estrata, a sample size distribution was developed following the UNFCCC methodological recommendations for a CDM reforestation project.
+Based on the stratification and the areas of each stratum, a sample size distribution was developed following the UNFCCC methodological recommendations for a CDM reforestation project.

-In total, 117 plots were established in the EL Dorado, Redentorista and La carbon , distributed in the four strata as follows (Table 17).
+In total, 117 plots were established in the El Dorado, Redentorista, and La Primavera Forest carbon nucleus, distributed in the four strata as follows (Table 17).

 Table 17.
 Sample number inventoried in the sampling of the strata.